jwplayer/applicaster-docs/shelves.md

 ## Favorites shelf
 See [Applicaster documentation](https://docs.applicaster.com/using-zapp/favourites)

-Note that syncing favorites anc continue watching across devices is not supported at this time.
+Note that syncing favorites anc favorites across devices is not supported at this time.

 ## Continue watchting shelf